moltin/laravel-cart/README.md

 	'quantity' => 1
 );

-//Make the insert...
+// Make the insert...
 Cart::insert($items);

-//Let's see what we have got in their... dd(Cart::totalItems());
+// Let's see what we have have in there... dd(Cart::totalItems());
 ```